pyiron/executorlib/docs/installation.md

 still it has the advantage that it is also compatible with the multi-user jupyterhub environment.
 Start by identifying the directory Jupyter searches for Jupyter kernels:
 ```
-jupyter --paths
+jupyter kernelspec list
 ```
-This returns a list of directories commonly `~/.local/share/jupyter` is one of those.
+This returns a list of jupyter kernels, commonly stored in `~/.local/share/jupyter`.
 It is recommended to create the flux kernel in this directory.
-Start by creating the corresponding directory:
+Start by creating the corresponding directory by copying one of the existing kernels:
 ```
-mkdir -p ~/.local/share/jupyter/kernels/flux
+cp -r ~/.local/share/jupyter/kernels/python3 ~/.local/share/jupyter/kernels/flux
 ```
 In the directory a JSON file is created which contains the configuration of the Jupyter Kernel.
 You can use an editor of your choice, here we use vi to create the `kernel.json` file: